Earl of Mayo

 This branch of the Bourke family descends from John Bourke, fourth son of Sir Thomas Bourke (died 1397), whose second son Edmund was the ancestor of the Viscounts Mayo (of the first creation).
 Before becoming Viscounts and Earls of Mayo, the senior branch of the family held the Gaelic title Mac William Íochtar (Lower Mac William) and received the White Rod.
 The Earls of Clanricarde (Mac William Uachtar/Upper Mac William) were members of another branch of the de Burgh dynasty.

 Lord Mayo was succeeded by his eldest son John, 2nd Earl, who was a member of the Irish House of Commons.
 On his death the titles passed to his younger brother, the third Earl.
 He was a prominent Anglican clergyman and served as Bishop of Leighlin from 1772 to 1782 and as Archbishop of Tuam from 1782 to 1794.
 He was succeeded by his eldest son, the fourth Earl who sat in the House of Lords as an Irish representative peer from 1816 to 1849.
-On his death, the titles passed to his nephew, the fifth Earl who was also was an Irish representative peer in the House of Lords from 1852 to 1867.
+On his death, the titles passed to his nephew, the fifth Earl who was also an Irish representative peer in the House of Lords from 1852 to 1867.